Til-D/ratwheel/README.md

         likedBy: { bot: 2 },
         mouseId: 1,
         cheerCondition: 'viral'
     }

     - The ``mouseId`` is a human-readable, incrementing identifier, which is reset with each server relaunch.
         - example call: ``curl -X POST http://localhost:3000/api/rpm -d '{"deviceId": "ratwheel", "rpm": 5, "sessionId": "new", "rotations": 12, "ts": 62}' -H 'Content-Type: application/json'``
     - ``/api/like``: likes are collected device-specific or general.
 If no ``deviceId`` is specified, the like will be added to all active sessions.
 Optionally, likes can be signed according to where they come from (e.g., a bot or human agent).
         - example call (generic): ``curl -X POST http://localhost:3000/api/like -d '{}' -H 'Content-Type: application/json'``
         - example call (device-specific): ``curl -X POST http://localhost:3000/api/like -d '{"deviceId": "armwheel"}' -H 'Content-Type: application/json'``
-        - example call (including source): curl -X POST http://localhost:3000/api/like -d '{"deviceId": "armwheel", "likedBy": "human"}' -H 'Content-Type: application/json'
+        - example call (including source): ``curl -X POST http://localhost:3000/api/like -d '{"deviceId": "armwheel", "likedBy": "human"}' -H 'Content-Type: application/json'``
     - ``/api/ping``: odometers ping the server regardless of wheel activity.
 Status can be monitoried via ``/api/live``.
         - example call: ``curl -X POST http://localhost:3000/api/ping -d '{"deviceId": "armwheel"}' -H 'Content-Type: application/json'``

 ## WheelConfig

-Wheel and server variables are configured in [server/wheel_config.yaml](wheel_config.yaml).
+Wheel and server variables are configured in [wheel_config.yaml](server/wheel_config.yaml).
 For each device, ``diameter`` and ``deviceId`` can be set.
 Additionally, the server provides a cheer bot, designed to like up active sessions.
 When a new session is created, the server randomly picks a condition from ``cheerbot.conditions``.
 A timer is started with a random interval between ``minDelay`` and ``maxDelay``.
 Once the timer is triggered and if the session is still active, a burst of *likes* are scheduled in the time interval specified as ``burstInterval``.
 How many cheers are scheduled depends on the condition and the values specified as ``minCheers`` and ``maxCheers``.

 ## Author
 - [Tilman Dingler](https://github.com/Til-D/)